 There are many Indian tour companies who organise birdwatching trips.
 They are affordable and birding with a guide is usually much better than on your own.

 Hotels are found in every bigger place, ranging from posh five-star things which cost a fortune down to simple homestays.

 The best birding season differs through the country.
-Beware in mind that during the monsoon (which differs also in time) many roads and rail track may be blocked and travelling gets very difficult.
+Bear in mind that during the monsoon (which differs also in time) many roads and rail tracks may be blocked and travelling gets very difficult.

 - Rasmussen, P.C. and Anderton, J.C.
 2005.
 Birds of South Asia.
 The Ripley Guide.
 Washington D.C. and Barcelona: Smithsonian Institution and Lynx Editions.
 ISBN 84-87334-67-9